kathkato/smellslikebakin/README.md

 smellslikebakin
 ===============

-Cupcake company website project created using HTML and CSS.
+Cupcake company website project created using HTML5, PHP, Javascript, and CSS with mobile compatibility.